AmitPeled/SoftwareEngineeringProject/README.md

 - [x] Search by city name
 - [x] Search by description
 - [ ] Showing One-time purchase only for guests
-- [ ] Showing Purchas options for customers
+- [ ] Showing Purchase options for customers
 ### Editing
 #### Approval Requests - **Need to implement for tours/sites as well**
 - [x] DAO methods